IBMStreams/streamsx.health/docker/STARTUP.md

 ```
 Juypter notebook is accessable from your browser using [link](http://localhost:8888)

-## Walkthrough of 'HealthcareDemoSetup-Docker'
+### Walkthrough of 'HealthcareDemoSetup-Docker'
 This file to creates an 'env_file'.
-The env_file, has the credentials used to submit to a Streams service running
+The env_file has the credentials used to submit to a Streams service running
 in the Cloud.

-You will need to stop/start Juypter container after completing this walkthrough.
+You will need to stop/start the Juypter container after completing this walkthrough.

 ### Walkthrough of 'HealthcareDemo-Docker'.
-This uses the 'env_file' created abover above.
+This uses the 'env_file' created above.

-#### 1) Open the notebook
+1) Open the notebook
-#### 2) Menu 'Cell' | 'Run All'
+2) Menu 'Cell' | 'Run All'

 ## Stopping Juypter container